roborisen/gcube/README.md

 ## About GCube

 GCube is a cube type module which include stepper motor, battery, sensors and BLE 5.0 cpu based board.
+It is available to use dot-matrix, RC servo motor or various sensors with GCube, because GCube has general external sensor port.
 With just 1 GCube you are able to make robotics and more and more GCubes you have, you can build any kind of robot.
 We've released this extension for Micro:bit users to use GCube for robotics and IoT projects.